A Leading Sub-GHz Wireless Mesh Network in a Module

 Industrial Grade Quality

-Since the foundation of Radiocrafts, the company has been focused on industrial applications with high quality.
+Since the foundation of Radiocrafts, we have been focused on industrial applications with high quality.
 Examples of proven solutions in RIIM are:

 Advanced Security

 RIIM includes low level encryption by default.
-In other words, your wireless network is protected by encryption using a pre-shared key.
-This encryption works on the link layer, and protects against eavesdropping, rouge nodes joining an existing network and fake packets.
+In other words, your Sub-GHz wireless mesh network is protected by encryption using a pre-shared key.
+This encryption works on the link layer, and protects against eavesdropping, rouge devices joining an existing network and fake packets.

 The pre-shared keys are programmed during installation or production.
-All nodes have the same pre-shared key.
+All devices have the same pre-shared key.

 Mist Computing Platform